tsutterley/gravity-toolkit/doc/source/user_guide/read_GRACE_harmonics.rst

 =======================

 - Reads GRACE/GRACE-FO files and extracts spherical harmonic data and drift rates (RL04)
-- Adds drift rates to clm and slm for release 4 harmonics
+- Adds drift rates to clm and slm for Release-4 harmonics
-- Correct GSM data for drift in pole tide following [Wahr2015]_
+- Correct Release-5 GSM data for drift in pole tide
 - Extracts start and end date of GRACE/GRACE-FO files and calculates mean of range

 Calling Sequence